-- Two 200-level language courses in a language taught at Loyola (Arabic, Chinese, French, German, Italian, Japanese, or Spanish).
+- Two 200-level language courses in a language taught at Loyola (Arabic, Chinese, French, German, Italian, Portuguese or Spanish).

 - Six 300-level CI, FR, GR, IT, ML, or SN courses, one of which must be Topics in Comparative Cultures and Literary Studies (ML307) or Introduction to Comparative Literature (ML380).

 - Four courses from participating departments (see list of approved courses below) or other course approved by the director of CCLS.
 These courses have a comparative aspect.

 - Capstone experience (a senior project paper)

 - Participate in one of our study abroad programs

 - Access to our state-of-the-art Language Learning Center

 - Language clubs, field trips, departmental lecture series